deutschj/sysperfeval/results.md

 avg = 1 msecs, total: 175444 msecs, count: 104602
 ```

-TODO: only add pid filter to bpftrace, print out histogram
-TODO histogram and calculate average instead of adding values!

-Then I also used the pid_latency.bt script TODO ADD LINK to create an IO latency histogram for the pgbench run:
+Then I also used the [pid_latency.bt script](scripts/pid_latency.bt) to create an IO latency histogram for the pgbench run:

 ```bash
 # ./pid_latency.bt 3888616